MichielsenM/FOAM/paper/paper.md

 observed in e.g. Slowly Pulsating B-type stars [@Waelkens1991], to investigate the physics in the interior of these stars, particularly the transition region between the convective core and radiative envelope.

-`Foam` was developed to streamline the forward modelling process of gravity modes, including multiple options and considerations in the statistical analysis of the grids of stellar equillibrium models.
+`Foam` was developed to streamline the forward modelling process of gravity modes in main-sequence stars with convective cores, including multiple options and considerations in the statistical analysis of the grids of stellar equillibrium models.

 # Acknowledgements